Gabriel-QIN/unZipro/README.md

 and sequence fitness heatmaps.

 ## 🙏 Acknowledgements
-We thank the contributors of PyTorch, learn2learn, and Foldseek for providing foundational tools for this work.
+We thank the contributors of PyTorch, learn2learn, AFDB, and Foldseek for providing foundational tools for this work.

 unZipro draws inspiration and leverages/modifies implementations from the following repositories: jingraham/neurips19-graph-protein-design for the preprocessed CATH dataset and data pipeline implementation.